Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Methodological Framework

-This shows that problem~\eqref{mio-form-2} admits a MISOCO formulation.
-We now consider the choice $q=2$, which leads to $\| \B\beta \|_{q} = \| \B\beta \|_{2}$.
-In this case, the epigraph version of $\| \B\beta \|_{2} \leq v $ is already a second order cone, and, hence, the resultant Problem~\eqref{mio-form-2} is a MISOCO problem.
+thereby leading to a MISOCO formulation for~\eqref{mio-form-2} when $q=1$.
+When $q=2$, the epigraph version of $\| \B\beta \|_{q} \leq v $ is already a second order cone, so~\eqref{mio-form-2} admits a MISOCO formulation.

-\paragraph{Structured Formulations:} The computational performance of MISOCO solvers (of Gurobi, for e.g,) is found to improve by adding structural implied inequalities, or cuts, to the basic formulation~\eqref{mio-form-2}.
-The construction of such inequalities extends the framework proposed in~\cite{bertsimas2015best} to the penalized form of Problem~\eqref{best-subset-penalized}; and have been discussed in Section~\ref{strong-formu-1}.
-Computation of problem-specific BigM parameters and other bounds are discussed in Section~\ref{bigM-compute1}.
-We do not go into further detail of the advanced computational aspects of the problem, as it is not central to the main focus of the paper--we refer the reader to~\cite{bertsimas2015best,mazumder2015discrete} and~\cite{vielma2016extended} for related discussions.
+{\textbf{Other Formulations.}} Computational performance of MISOCO solvers (Gurobi, for example) is found to improve by adding structural implied inequalities, or cuts, to the basic formulation~\eqref{mio-form-2} -- see Section~\ref{strong-formu-1} of the Supplementary Material.
+Computation of problem-specific BigM parameters and other bounds is discussed in Section~\ref{bigM-compute1}.

-\paragraph{Mixed Integer Quadratic Optimization (MIQO):} We note that Problem~\eqref{mio-form-1} with $q=1$ can also be expressed as a MIQO problem.
-To this end, note that the least squares loss is a quadratic function in $\B\beta$, and the epigraph version of $\| \B\beta \|_{1} \leq v$ can be expressed via linear inequalities using the extended formulation~\eqref{epi-L1-norm}.